The Diabetes Diet That Doesn't Cut All Your Favorite Foods

 - Add a small serving of fruit and/or milk or yogurt if your post-meal blood sugars are within target ranges.

-Virtua is staffed with expert dietitians who are here to answer all of your questions.
-Schedule an appointment and let us help you learn how to make the best choices.
+Virtua is staffed with certified diabetes educators and dietitians who are here to answer all of your questions.
+Call 888-847-8823 to schedule an appointment.